Tayphong043/teamcity-documentation/topics/managing-roles-and-permissions.md

 ## Project-level Agent Management Permissions

-TeamCity has the following project-level permissions to perform a task on an agent:
+TeamCity provides the following project-level permissions to perform a task on an agent:
 * Enable/disable agents associated with project
 * Start/Stop cloud agent for project
 * Change agent run configuration policy for project